 Research projects

-Drosophila as model system for neuro muscolar diseases
+Drosophila as model system for Myotonic Distrophy type 2

 Myotonic Dystrophy 2 (DM2) is a genetic multi-systemic disease, primarily affecting skeletal muscle.
 It is caused by CCTGn expansion in intron1 of the CNBP gene.
 Our studies are aimed at clarifying important and previously unresolved issues concerning the relative contribution of CNBP downregulation, CCUG-repeat toxicity and CCUG-repeat-encoded peptides in DM2.
-Interestingly, we revealed that depletion of Drosophila CNBP in muscles causes locomotor defects due to impaired polyamine metabolism.
-We found that the levels of ODC and polyamines are reduced upon dCNBP depletion, and most importantly in DM2 patients.
+Using a Drosophila model with muscle-specific CNBP knockdown, we demonstrated that locomotor defects caused by CNBP loss are fully rescued by re-expression of either Drosophila or human CNBP, underscoring the evolutionary conservation of CNBP function.
+Notably, we found that the levels of ODC and polyamines are reduced upon dCNBP depletion, and most importantly in DM2 patients.
 Mechanistically, we provide evidence that dCNBP controls polyamine metabolism through regulating ODC translation.

 Drosophila as model system for genetic primary microcephaly